 On top of this, all other related symptoms improved relative to fiber reduction, and only resolved completely for those in the ‘no-fiber’ group.
-The study concluded that the ‘previous strongly-held belief about the application of dietary fiber to help constipation is but a myth.’
+The conclusion of the study was that the ‘previous strongly-held belief about the application of dietary fiber to help constipation is but a myth.’

 So are there any biologically valid explanations for all the confusion regarding the role of fiber in relation to healthy digestion and health in general?

-Like many other aspects of diet and metabolism, this is not a black and white problem, there is no one answer to solve all issues, and an appreciation of context will always be crucial for deeper understanding.
+Like many aspects of diet and metabolism, this is not a black and white problem, there is no one answer to solve all issues, and an appreciation of context is crucial for a deeper understanding.

-Whilst it is true that in some circumstances (which I will discuss further on) certain kinds of fiber can be more helpful than others, it is also often the case that consumption of greater amounts – and the wrong kinds) of fiber isn’t always a good idea, and can in fact end up being an important factor interfering with proper function, sometimes fueling disease.
+Whilst it is true that in many circumstances (some which I will discuss further on) fiber can be very helpful (some kinds more than others), it is also true that consumption of large amounts (and the wrong kinds) of fiber isn’t always a good idea, and can in fact end up being an important factor interfering with proper function, fueling disease.

-Besides the fact that the most popular foods recommended for their fiber content are commonly made up of a variety of potentially toxic and harmful anti-nutritional, allergenic and even carcinogenic substances – many of which interfere with digestive function via suppression of metabolism and the reduction in effectiveness of digestive enzymes – it is often the fibers themselves, especially in excess, which are causing issues.
+Popular foods recommended for their fiber content, often have in them harmful anti-nutritional, allergenic and sometimes even carcinogenic substances, which can interfere with digestive function via suppression of metabolism, and the reduction in effectiveness of digestive enzymes.

 “The anti-nutritional factors can be defined as those substances generated in natural food substances by the normal metabolism of species and by different mechanisms (e.g. inactivation of some nutrients, diminution of the digestive process or metabolic utilization of feed) which exert effects contrary to optimum nutrition.”

-Much of the fiber found in foods like beans, grains and vegetables – even some fruits – cannot be properly digested by humans, and as such end up being left for bacteria to feed on.
+Fibers found in foods like beans, cereal grains, nuts and under cooked vegetables – even fruits – cannot be digested by humans, and as such often end up being left for bacteria to feed on.
 This can be especially problematic when stress is high and metabolism is compromised.

 “Intestinal inflammation alters the contractile activity of intestinal smooth muscle.
 Motility disorders of the gastrointestinal tract are…often associated with severe…inflammation.
 In addition, the motility disorders secondarily induce abnormal growth of the intestinal flora, and the resulting disturbance of this flora aggravates the pathogenesis of mucosal inflammation.
 This in turn aggravates the intestinal dysmotility; i.e., it is an inflammatory spiral.”

-The slowing of digestion plays a big part in the re-absorption of estrogen (as well as many other harmful anti-thyroid substances) into the system, as a result of their failure to be properly eliminated, and this can then end up playing a big part in the promotion of worsening inflammatory conditions, and greater suppression of digestion.
+The slowing of digestion plays a big part in the re-absorption of estrogen (as well as many other harmful anti-thyroid substances) into the system, as a result of interference with proper elimination, and this can then end up playing a big part in the promotion of worsening inflammatory conditions, and greater suppression of digestion.